Kiranshetty0824/TaskFlow-A-Minimal-Project-Management-Dashboard/README.md

 # TaskFlow-A-Minimal-Project-Management-Dashboard
 TaskFlow – A Minimal Project Management Dashboard

+A responsive and intuitive project management dashboard for teams to organize tasks, manage sprints, assign responsibilities, and track deadlines.
+Designed with UX principles and a clean UI.

 TaskFlow – A Minimal Project Management Dashboar
 # 🗂️ TaskFlow – Project Management Dashboard